Third party governance and risk management Bookmark has been added

 Extended enterprise risk management survey 2019

-Deloitte’s fourth annual extended enterprise risk management (EERM) survey shows there is renewed focus on maturing EERM practices within most organisations.
+Deloitte’s fourth annual extended enterprise risk management (EERM) survey shows there is renewed focus on maturing EERM practices within most organizations.
 This appears to be driven by a recognition of underinvestment in EERM coupled with mistrust of the wider uncertain economic environment.

 The survey’s key findings are: